valentin12/kivy_frogs/README.md

 **Ọpọlọ**
 ==========
-Implemented with Kivy and Python http://www.youtube.com/watch?v=SXfymLO-IYI
+Implemented with Kivy and Python.
+The game is my entry for the Kivy Programming Contest #2(http://kivy.org/#contest).

+http://www.youtube.com/watch?v=SXfymLO-IYI

 Kivy